Table of Contents[Hide][Show]

 What Are Enzymes?

-Enzymes are small proteins composed of amino acids.
+Enzymes are small proteins composed of amino acids that help speed the rate of chemical reactions in the body.
 The body secretes them to catalyze functions that are normally not possible at body temperature.

 In fact, a professor of biochemistry and biophysics and chemistry stated that one biological reaction essential to life takes 2.3 billion years without the enzyme that catalyzes it in milliseconds!